-Quantum Computing's Rollercoaster Ride: What’s Next? - YaNoticias
+Quantum Computing's Rollercoaster Ride: What’s Next? - YANoticias

 Gradual Progress in Quantum Development

 While enthusiasts await the era of quantum supremacy, incremental advancements continue.
-Tech leaders, including Google, are channeling resources into addressing quantum-specific issues, focusing on a step-wise evolution instead of explosive breakthroughs.
+Tech leaders, including Google, are channelling resources into addressing quantum-specific issues, focusing on a step-wise evolution instead of explosive breakthroughs.

 The Road Ahead